 I invited folks back to the leadership teams, asked more questions, and supported the team’s ideas.
 I tried to listen more and be more responsive.

 But Why do we Hoard Power?

 We want to appear like we have it all figured out.
+We don’t.
 We also feel like we have our necks on the line and want to have control over that.
+We do, but that doesn’t matter.
 We’ve seen power hoarded by everyone.
 Parents, past bosses, the police, judges, and Presidents.
 We think that’s the only way.
+There are others.
 We liken schools to businesses and think it’s about power.
+This is service.
 We are worried that if we let go power we won’t get it back.
 Tyranny of the majority.
 We’ve seen classist and elitist models of power.
+We can do better.

 White Supremacy Culture and Principals

 At my school, we spent a few months diving into the topic of white supremacy culture in schools and biggest topic everyone wanted to bring up was the sense of urgency (often pushed by me, outside pressures, and statewide testing) and power hoarding.
 The topic of transparency is often brought up.
 This pushed me to own this as a model for being reflective.
-Clearly, this was the elephant in the room that needed to be addressed before we could address institutional racism and move towards more anti-racism.
+Clearly, this was the elephant in the room that needed to be addressed before we could address the other elephant (institutional racism) and move towards more anti-racism.
 So, I’m working on it.
 It’s hard.
-But I believe that if I flatten the hierarchy more we can have more trust to improve the practices
+But I believe that if I flatten the hierarchy more we can have more trust to improve practices.

 15 Ways Leaders Can Stop Power Hoarding

 - Truly stepping back and creating teacher-led, teacher leadership teams

 - Bringing more things to a staff vote